Post-quantum cryptography

 Post-quantum cryptography is an active area of research.
 The PQCrypto conference series has since 2006 been the main academic research conference series devoted to post-quantum cryptography.
 Many papers on post-quantum cryptography are published in other academic journals and conferences.
 The book Post-Quantum Cryptography edited by Bernstein, Buchmann, and Dahmen gives an overview of the field as of 2009, but the field has advanced considerably in recent years.

 The worldwide effort for developing and standardizing is centred around the NIST Post-Quantum Cryptography Standardization Project.
-Starting in 2016, the NIST PQC project issued a call for proposals for quantum-resistant digital signature and key encapsulation mechanisms, kicking off a multi-year project to standardize one or more quantum-resistant cryptosystems after several rounds of public review and comment.
-The projected timeline for the project sees draft standards available between 2022–2024.
+In 2016, the NIST PQC project issued a call for proposals for quantum-resistant digital signature and key encapsulation mechanisms, kicking off a multi-year project to standardize one or more quantum-resistant cryptosystems after several rounds of public review and comment.
+In 2022, NIST announced its selection of 4 algorithms for standardization: the key encapsulation mechanism CRYSTALS-Kyber, and three signature schemes CRYSTALS-Dilithium, Falcon, and SPHINCS+.
+In 2023, NIST released draft standards for 3 of those algorithms.
+In 2024, NIST published FIPS 202, 203, and 204, specifying the ML-KEM (Kyber), ML-DSA (Dilithium), and SLH-DSA (SPHINCS+) algorithms.
+NIST continues to evaluate additional post-quantum algorithms for potential standardization.